RevenueCat/docs/docs/dashboard-and-metrics/charts/monthly-recurring-revenue-mrr-chart.md

 To understand how that snapshot is generated for each period, check out the [MRR Movement](/dashboard-and-metrics/charts/monthly-recurring-revenue-movement-chart) chart.

 ## Sample query from Scheduled Data Exports
 With our [Scheduled Data Exports](/integrations/scheduled-data-exports), you can get daily exports of your transactions from RevenueCat to reproduce and customize measures like this one that are provided by RevenueCat.

-import mrrContent from "!!raw-loader!@site/code_blocks/integrations/scheduled-data-exports_12.pgsql";

-<RCCodeBlock tabs={[
-{ type: 'pgsql', content: mrrContent, name: 'MRR' }
+You can find the full set of available sample queries [here](/integrations/scheduled-data-exports#sample-queries-for-revenuecat-measures).
 ]} />